France investigates tech firm accused of aiding Syria

 If charged, executives could face prison time under French law, although there is no guarantee that the probe will lead to charges or a deeper investigation.

-The organisations cite internal Qosmos documents published last year on WikiLeaks which suggest that it furnished surveillance software to the government of President Bashar al-Assad.
+The organizations cite internal Qosmos documents published last year on WikiLeaks which suggest that it furnished surveillance software to the government of President Bashar al-Assad.

 A lawyer, Benoit Chabert, for the privately owned company denied it had ever sold anything to Syria, but would not provide further information.
 “We are calmly waiting for the investigation,” he said.